tadanama/react-redux/README.md

 # Simple React Redux counter

-Using redux to manage the state of the counter
+## Following David Gray's video
-Using rtk query to fetch posts from https://jsonplaceholder.typicode.com/posts
+## Using redux to manage the state of posts and users